What does the Bible say about lust?

 How can I stop having lustful thoughts?

 Pornography addiction is much more common than you think, and once you start, it is extremely difficult to stop.
 The addiction cycle is a lonely, regretful place to be.
-It may bring delight and sexual gratification in the moment, but the long-lasting pain and shame that follows is definitely not worth a few minutes of pleasure.
+It may bring delight and sexual gratification in the moment, but the long-lasting pain and shame that follows is definitely not worth a few moments of pleasure.

 As Christians, we are called to be selfless and holy (Romans 6:19, 12:1-2; 1 Corinthians 1:2, 30, 6:19-20; Ephesians 1:4, 4:24; Colossians 3:12; 1 Thessalonians 4:3-8, 5:23; 2 Timothy 1:9; Hebrews 12:14; 1 Peter 1:15-16).
-If we are entertaining lustful thoughts, indulging in our selfishness privately, you can see how it would be nearly impossible to live that kind of life publicly.
+If we're entertaining lustful thoughts, indulging in our selfishness privately, you can see how it would be nearly impossible to live a holy life publicly.

 "Therefore, since we are surrounded by so great a cloud of witnesses, let us also lay aside every weight, and sin which clings so closely, and let us run with endurance the race that is set before us, looking to Jesus, the founder and perfecter of our faith, who for the joy that was set before him endured the cross, despising the shame, and is seated at the right hand of the throne of God." —Hebrews 12:1-2